Cyril Ranatunga

 General S. Cyril Ranatunga, VSV (19 February 1930 – 16 June 2021) was a Sri Lanka Army officer.
 He served as Secretary of Defence, General Officer Commanding, Joint Operations Command and Chief of Staff of the Sri Lanka Army during the 1980s.
-He was also the Sri Lankan High Commissioner to Australia and High Commissioner to the United Kingdom.
+He was also the Sri Lankan High Commissioner to Australia and later to the United Kingdom.

 Early life

-Born and raised in the village of Bakmeedeniya, Kegalle, in a family of six children, Ranatunga attended St. Sylvester's College, Kandy; where he excelled at many sports, captained hockey and athletic teams.
-He was the head prefect and won the Gold Medal for the best all round student in 1949.
+Born and raised in the village of Bakmeedeniya, Kegalle, in a family of six children, Ranatunga attended St. Sylvester's College, Kandy; where he excelled at many sports, and captained the hockey and athletic teams.
+He was the head prefect and won the gold medal for the best all round student in 1949.

 Military career

 He joined the Ceylon Army in 1950 and received his officer training at Royal Military Academy Sandhurst, where his company commander was Patrick Anthony Porteous.
 After completing his training at Sandhurst, he was sent to Malaya for additional training at the British Army Jungle Warfare School.
 On his return he was commissioned as a Second Lieutenant in the Ceylon Light Infantry.
 Later he was transferred to the 1st Reconnaissance (Recce) Regiment at its formation as the 1st Reconnaissance Squadron in 1955 which grew into the Ceylon Armoured Corps.
 His squadron was deployed in 1956 to Ampara to subdue the Gal Oya riots and thereafter to Trincomalee to control civil unrest.
 He underwent training at British Army Armoured Center, Bovington in 1957 as the regimental signals officer of the 1 Recce Regiment.
 In 1958, he served as a military observer in Lebanon United Nations Observation Group during the Lebanon crisis, rejoining his regiment on his return to Ceylon.

 In 1962, he attended the Staff College, Camberley, where he became friends with Major Yakubu Gowon, later General and Head of the Federal Military Government of Nigeria.
 On his return he was appointed second-in-command of the 1 Recce Regiment.
 He was thereafter transferred to Army Headquarters as the general staff officer - operations before returning to the 1st Recce Regiment as its commanding officer.